RileyTyler12/ReopTerminalWebApp/README.md

 This is a simple terminal created with HTML, CSS, and vanilla JavaScript.
-I made it for fun with creative direction from a friend.
+I quickly made it for fun with creative direction from a friend.
 This may expand into something larger, or stay how it is for concept.